thanhtrungit25/node-express-mongo-jwt-rest-api/README.md

 1. In the root this repository you will find a file named `.env.example`
 2. Create a new file by copying and pasting the file and then renaming it to just `.env`
-3. The file `.env`is already ignored, so you never commit your credentials and do something dumb
+3. The file `.env`is already ignored, so you never commit your credentials.
 4. Change the values of the file to your environment (development or production)
 5. Upload the `.env` to your environment server(development or production)